-The Association's business is the provision of liability and asset insurances and related risk management services to the international transport and logistics industry.
-The Association is a mutual company, limited by guarantee.
+TTI's business is the provision of liability and asset insurances and related risk management services to the international transport and logistics industry.
+TTI is a mutual company, limited by guarantee.
 It is a subsidiary of Through Transport Mutual Insurance Association Limited ("TT Bermuda"), a mutual insurance company based in Bermuda.
 The two companies have separate corporate governance arrangements but operate as a single business.

-The Association has entered into a 90% quota share reinsurance contract with TT Bermuda.
-The reinsurance contract also includes a stop loss element to protect the Association from an excess accumulation of claims within its 10% retention.
+TTI has entered into a 90% quota share reinsurance contract with TT Bermuda.
+The reinsurance contract also includes a stop loss element to protect TTI from an excess accumulation of claims within its 10% retention.

-The Association's business strategy is to provide superior insurance products and claims handling to its policyholder Members at a competitive price, whilst maintaining excellent financial security over the long term.
+TTI's business strategy is to provide superior insurance products and claims handling to its policyholder Members at a competitive price, whilst maintaining excellent financial security over the long term.
 Insurance is very much a cyclical business, with premium rates fluctuating in accordance with the supply of capital in the market and with the investment returns available to the owners of that capital.
-The Association maintains a conservative investment strategy.
+TTI maintains a conservative investment strategy.

-The Association's executive function, including that relating to investment management, is performed by companies within the Thomas Miller Holdings Limited group of companies.
+TTI's executive function, including that relating to investment management, is performed by companies within the Thomas Miller Holdings Limited group of companies.